declansam/OverFiT/fastapi-backend/README.md

 ## License

-This project follows the same license as the main OverFiT repository.
+This project follows the same license as the main beeHIVe repository.